nithinmohantk/nithinmohantk/README.md

 :fleur_de_lis: I also sometimes write things on [DEV](https://dev.to/nithinmohantk), or on [my own website](https://www.nithinz.dev).

 - 🔭 I’m currently working on .NET, Python, AWS, Azure, Terraform, Kubernetes, DevSecOps implementation projects in migrating and building next generation of cloud enabled infrastructure in AWS & Azure with Well Architected Principles, CAF & Enterprise Scale
-- 🌱 I'm a hands-on technology/software/solution architect by heart who loves solutions analysis, design and implementing Products and help clients with thier Cloud Adoption Journey.
+- 🌱 I'm a hands-on technology/software/solution architect by heart who loves solutions analysis, system design and implementing Products and help clients with thier Cloud Adoption Journey.
-- 🌱 I’m currently working with everything on Cloud Native Ecosystem particularly GitOps, ArgoCD, Flux,
+- 🌱 I’m currently working with everything on Cloud Native Ecosystem particularly GitOps, ArgoCD, Flux
+- 🌱 I’m in love with everything on AI / ML and Gen AI models and Chatbot frameworks, technology trends.
-- 🌱 Preparing for CKS and PrometheusCertification and AWS Cerfication renewals.
+- 🌱 Preparing for CKS and Prometheus Certification and AWS Cerfication renewals.
 - 🌱 I’m an National Expert/observing member on  NSAI/ISO Member (TC 02/SC 11) Cloud computing and Distributed Platforms
 - 🌱 Next targetted certifications CKS, AZ-700, AZ-800+801, LFCS, LFCE goes on..
 - 🌱 Additionally trying to spend time learning more on.NET Core, Data Engineering, AWS and Azure... when I have time!